HyperLan-git/discord-bot/README.md

 # discord-bot
 A discord bot to play with.
-It's meant to play music in voice channels and have a functionning playlist system.
-Last thing I tried adding is using ffmpeg to transform the audio before playing it...
+It can talk with you in the channel you can setup and can write what you say in vc in addition to using tts.